jonathannilsen/sdk-nrf/include/uart_cobs.rst

 User concept
 ************

-To use the API one must first define a :cpp:struct:`uart_cobs_user` containing a pointer to an event handler function and an optional context pointer.
+To use the API one must first define a :cpp:struct:`uart_cobs_user` containing a pointer to an event handler function.
-The convenience macro :cpp:macro:`UART_COBS_USER_DEFINE` can be used to define the structure.
+The convenience macro :c:macro:`UART_COBS_USER_DEFINE` can be used to define the structure.
-The user structure functions as an API user identifier and must be passed to all the API functions.
+This user structure functions as an API user identifier and must be passed to all the API functions.

-Before using the API one must call :cpp:func:`uart_cobs_user_start` to claim access to the UART.
+Before using the API for sending and receiving one must call :cpp:func:`uart_cobs_user_start` to claim access to the UART.
 An event with type :cpp:enumerator:`UART_COBS_EVT_USER_START<uart_cobs::UART_COBS_EVT_USER_START>` is sent to the provided callback function once the API is ready for use.
 Once a user has received this event, it will have exclusive access to the API and will not be preempted.
-To release the UART and make it available to other users, one must call :cpp:func:`uart_cobs_user_end` with an error code.
+To release the UART and make it available to other users, one must call :cpp:func:`uart_cobs_user_end` with a status code.
-An event :cpp:enumerator:`UART_COBS_EVT_USER_END<uart_cobs::UART_COBS_EVT_USER_END>` will then be sent to the user callback, with the error code included in the event.
+An event :cpp:enumerator:`UART_COBS_EVT_USER_END<uart_cobs::UART_COBS_EVT_USER_END>` will then be sent to the user callback, with the status code included in the event.

 Whenever a user claims or releases the UART, the library may enter a "switch" state in which asynchronous sends and receives are aborted.
 The return values of :cpp:func:`uart_cobs_user_start` and :cpp:func:`uart_cobs_user_end` indicate whether this state was entered.
-The above events will always be sent *after* this switch has completed.
+The above events will always be sent *after* all asynchronous actions have been stopped.

 In addition to exclusive users, the library also supports an "idle user" which is set using :cpp:func:`uart_cobs_idle_user_set`.
 This idle user will be active whenever no other users are active, and may be preempted whenever :cpp:func:`uart_cobs_user_start` is called.